coenfuse/CADS/README.md

 ## How is this project structured?
 This project is divided into two namespaces:
-- ***learn :*** All the code coming under this category is aimed towards learning purposes only and not meant to be incorporated in serious projects.
+- **Learn :** All the code coming under this category is aimed towards learning purposes only and not meant to be incorporated in serious projects.
 Thouroughly commented to explain the logic with complete documentation at the end of each file.
 *Note: Some of the code is really stupid here, Users are recommended to learn from it and improve it as a practice howsover they like.*